Anaghar27/Railway-Management-System/README.md

 # railway-management-system
-Railway Management System website built as course project in DBMS subject,B.Tech.
+Railway Management System website built as course project in DBMS subject.
 Used SQL , html ,css and php.

 To install and run on your pc:-